 Research Recovery Planning

-If your research travel is part of your faculty advisor’s research projects, then your travel should be part of your PI’s research recovery plan.
-If you are seeking to travel to conduct work solely related to your degree progress (i.e. dissertation work not associated with faculty research, Fulbright fellowship), you should work directly with the Travel IMT to determine whether this travel is allowed and obtain the appropriate approvals.
+If your research travel is part of your faculty advisor’s research projects, then your travel should be part of your PI’s research recovery plan or research registration form.
+If you are seeking to travel to conduct work solely related to your degree progress (i.e. dissertation work not associated with faculty research, Fulbright fellowship), please prepare and submit the UO Stage 1 and 2 research registration form, and then submit a Travel Waiver.

 No. If you are not coming into campus on a regular basis, you do not need to complete the form each week.
 However, you are expected to complete the form the week prior to scheduled visits to campus to conduct approach research activities.

-My research recovery plan includes travel.
-When should I submit my Research Recovery plan and Travel Exception Request?
+UPDATED My research recovery plan includes travel.
+When should I submit my Research Registration Form and Travel Exception Request?

 To allow adequate time for review, please submit your research recovery plan at least 1 week prior to your travel date.
-If planned travel and research activities are not permitted under the current UO stage, please wait to submit a research recovery plan until 4-6 weeks of your intended date of travel, as allowances and guidance rapidly change.
+If planned travel and research activities are not permitted under the current UO stage, please wait to submit a research registration form until 4-6 weeks of your intended date of travel, as allowances and guidance rapidly change.

 I am a PI with multiple projects.
 Do I submit a plan for each project or a plan for my entire group?

-Faculty PIs are only permitted to submit one recovery plan for their entire research group.
+Faculty PIs are only permitted to submit one research registration form for their entire research group.

 How many people from my group can conduct research each day?